jessica-jones/jessica-jones.github.io/essays/someANTICS.md

 > “Her reality might suck too, but it sucked in huge, showy, neon letters—not in the quiet, crabbed handwriting of a desperate and broke teenager scribbling in his diary.”

-If you are going to suffer making a website, you might as well make it huge, showy, and neon, as opposed to quiet and crabbed.
+If you are going to suffer making a website, you might as well take it all the way and use Semantic UI to make it huge, showy, and neon, as opposed to quiet and crabbed.